When purchasing or upgrading a dust collector the dust collector accessories, hoses and connections will help ensure maximum efficiency of the system.

 See on Amazon: Rousseau 5000 Dust Hood

 The solution?
-Either build an enclosure around your saw and connect a dust collector hose.
-Or, opt for an after-market solution that creates a foldable tent that connects at bottom to your dust hose.
+You can build an enclosure around your saw or connect a dust collector hose.
+Or, opt for an after-market solution that creates a foldable tent that ties at the bottom to your dust hose.

-Note: With a reducer fitting these typically work for both a 4-inch and 2-1/2 inch shop vacuum.
+Note: With a reducer fitting, these typically work for a 4-inch and 2-1/2-inch shop vacuum.

 Automatic Power Switch